msftnadavbh/ghas-workshop-zero2hero/docs/PARTICIPANT_GUIDE.md

 ## Phase 5: Security at Scale (35 min)

 > **Your Mission:** Everything you've done works for one repository.
 But what about 100?
 1,000?
 Organizations need to enforce security policies across all repositories consistently.
-Rulesets let you do exactly that—define rules once, apply everywhere.
+Rulesets let you do exactly that-define rules once, apply everywhere.

 ### What You'll Learn
 - How to manage security across multiple repositories